oldgraybuzzard/crispy-giggle/README.md

 SO THAT they can stay updated with training required for the job
 ```

+This training application is intended to serve as a full-stack JavaScript application.
+The stack is made of MongoDB, Express, React, Redux and React.

 ## ⚙️ Commands & Options

 ### `create`